All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The PCOS Problem: More Than a Reproductive Disorder

 The central feature of PCOS for most women is insulin resistance.
 Approximately 70% of women with PCOS have impaired insulin signaling, regardless of their body weight .
-When cells do not respond properly to insulin, the pancreas compensates by producing more.
+When cells don't respond properly to insulin, the pancreas compensates by producing more.
 This excess insulin (hyperinsulinemia) stimulates the ovaries to make too much testosterone, which disrupts ovulation and causes symptoms like acne, hirsutism, and weight gain.

 Weight management is one of the most effective interventions for PCOS.
 A body weight reduction of just 5% to 10% can improve menstrual regularity, reduce androgen levels, and enhance fertility .
 But the metabolic environment created by PCOS makes losing weight exceptionally difficult.
-That is why GLP-1 receptor agonists have generated so much interest in this space.
+That's why GLP-1 receptor agonists have generated so much interest in this space.

 What Are GLP-1 Receptor Agonists?